History of Chili, Chili Con Carne

 Chili Legends and Myths:

 Where does a legend begin and how does it become part of history?
-Could some of what we say is history actually be a legend?
 You be the judge!

 There are many legends and stories about where chili originated and it is generally thought, by most historians, that the earliest versions of chili were made by the very poorest people.
 J. C. Clopper, the first American known to have remarked about San Antonio's chili carne, wrote in 1926: